 ☆ 1 ” Gulliver’s Travels “

 Speaking of “Gulliver’s Travels”, it is known as the stories for children such as “Lilliput”, “Giant’s Country (Brobdingnag)”, but it was a satiric novel written by Swift in Ireland in 1726.
 He criticized the English monarchy and aristocracy of that time.
 That’s why he had to publish it as a fairy tale for children.
+He did not want to upset the politicians, who might have put him in jail if ha had written an adult book.

-There were other stories such as “Flying Island (Laputa)”, “Japan”, “Country of horses” (＊1 ), but only “Japan” came out as a name of a real country.
+There were other stories such as “Flying Island (Laputa)”, “Japan”, “Country of Horses” (＊1 ), but only “Japan” came out as a name of a real country.

 European missionaries and the English East Indies Company reported that an Englishman was living in a “strange country”, Japan, in the 17th century.

 It’s said that in Japan, people had funny hairstyles, men also wore skirts, they had strange greeting customs, and they were easily killed by a sword, etc. Although a man named William Adams was an Englishman, he wore Japanese-style clothes and he was a favorite of the Japanese Shogun.
-The pictures of Adams meeting the 1st Tokugawa Shogun Ieyasu and the armors that the 2nd Shogun Hidetada sent to the King of England, remain in the UK.
+The pictures of Adams meeting the 1st Tokugawa Shogun Ieyasu and the armors that the 2nd Shogun Hidetada sent to the King of England, remain in the British Museum.

 It seemed Swift wrote the story with hints from such stories.